NickStefan/parsexcel.js/README.md

 ParseXcel.js
 ========

 Entire excel workbook parsed in native node.js.
-Get styles, forumulas, values, etc.
+ * Workbook meta data such as worksheet names, positions and dimensions.
+ * Cell styling information such as font size, alignment, style, and color.
+ * Cell fill patterns and fill colors.
+ * Cell borders and border styles.
+ * Cell formulas, and calculated values.

 Install
 =======